-Join Konrad Eek for an in-depth discussion in this video Chemically processing the film in a kitchen, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Chemically processing the film in a kitchen, part of Analog Photography: Shooting & Processing Black-and-White Film.

 …Now that we've got the film loaded onto the spool and in the light-safe canister,…we're ready to start the chemical process that will turn the latent image trapped in…the silver halide crystals into black metallic silver,…giving us a negative we can use to either scan or…make an enlargement in a traditional photographic process.…We've drawn water, nine ounces of water, at a temperature of 75 degrees.…And to that, we're going to add one ounce of the developer.…The developer, unlike the other chemicals we used, is a one shot chemical.…